tagreizer/Hunt-The-Wumpus/res/README.txt

 as that needed to go somewhere and the arrow panel already handled alot.
 Keystrokes are handled by the SwingMazeView class and not the node panel.
 This is because to register keystrokes the panel must be in focus and it was simpler to have all its parent nodes refocus to the frame as a whole, and not specifically to the node panel.
+Invalid moves are ignored.
+Unlike the text version when a player tries to moves illegally this view type ignores it rather than displays an error.
+It would be very annoying to see an error everytime, and the player can instead just see that they didnt move.
 All images should be in the reasources directory

 SwingMazeCreator:
 This class doesn't really belong in any one package but I placed it in the view area.
 This is a